ahmadalli/public-notes/docs/index.md

 ### Some technical challenges

 - Having a timelines means there are mechanics to keep people updated.
-There's no defined way of doing so in tis format.
+There's no defined way of doing so in this format.
 I have some ideas about this, but it's a problem to solve in another time.
 - It's not possible to have comments and discussions in here.